 When you look at the long-term gains to obtain from the client, it gives you a new perspective on the cost of the initial acquisition and your ROI.

 Of course, it will not leave the initial loss for each first-time customer.
-But the ability to look beyond your first purchase gives you a more precise perspective on ROI.
+But the ability to look beyond your first purchase gives you a more clear perspective on ROI.

 ROI uses digital marketing strategies.